espruino/EspruinoDocs/boards/MicroBit.md

 Flashing Espruino
 ------------------

 There is a build of Espruino designed specifically for the micro:bit.
-From version 1v85 and on, releases will be available from the [Download page](/Download) - however you may also download 'cutting edge' builds [from here](http://www.espruino.com/binaries/travis/master/) - these are updated every time something changes in Espruino's source code, so may occasionally not work.
+Releases are available from the [Download page](/Download) - however you may also download 'cutting edge' builds [from here](http://www.espruino.com/binaries/travis/master/) - these are updated every time something changes in Espruino's source code, so may occasionally not work.

 To flash onto your micro:bit: